Rose West: Investigation and arrest

-On 6 August 1992, Fred was arrested after being accused of sexually assaulting his 13-year-old daughter three times and Rose was arrested for child cruelty.
-This case against them collapsed on 7 June 1993 when their daughter refused to testify in court.
+On 6 August 1992, Rose was arrested for child cruelty, alongside Fred, who was accused of sexually assaulting his 13-year-old daughter three times.
+The case against them collapsed on 7 June 1993, when their daughter refused to testify in court.
 All five of the Wests' younger children were removed from their custody to foster homes.
 This case brought to light the disappearance of Heather, who had not been seen since 1987, and triggered the major investigation that followed.

-After police had found human remains and apparent signs of torture at 25 Cromwell Street, Rose, along with Fred, was arrested in February 1994.
-During her trial Rose denied murdering any of the victims and insisted that her husband had committed the criminal acts alone.
+After police had found human remains and apparent signs of torture at 25 Cromwell Street, Rose and Fred were arrested again in February 1994.
+During her trial Rose denied murdering any of the victims, and insisted that her husband had committed the criminal acts alone.
 She also claimed to have tried to stop one of the sexual assaults her husband had committed.
-Rose continued to profess ignorance of her husband's activities, but the circumstantial evidence that mounted against the couple was considered sufficient to prosecute her for ten murders: those of the young women whose bodies were found at Cromwell Street and of Charmaine West.
+Rose continued to profess ignorance of her husband's activities, but the circumstantial evidence that mounted against the couple was considered sufficient to prosecute her for ten murders: those of the nine young women whose bodies were found at Cromwell Street, and of Charmaine West.
 Fred was charged with two further murders committed before his association with Rose.

 After his arrest in February 1994, Fred confided to his appropriate adult, Janet Leach, that Rose had murdered Shirley Robinson and had assisted in her dismemberment, personally removing Robinson's foetus from the womb in the process.
 Found under the patio at Cromwell Street was the body of the Wests' daughter, Heather, who had been murdered in June 1987 after being abused by her parents all her life.
 It is said that Heather had begun to tell her friends about her abuse.
 Barry, her younger brother, would later describe watching, as a seven-year-old, his mother kick Heather repeatedly about the head until she was no longer moving.
 The Wests had told friends and concerned parties that Heather left home to work at a Devonshire holiday village and on one occasion fabricated a phone call, supposedly from Heather, to allay her siblings' suspicions about her disappearance.
 Fred would even taunt his children when they misbehaved by jokingly stating, "If you don't behave, you'll end up under the patio like Heather."
 This was the last known murder that the pair committed.

-While on remand at HM Prison Birmingham, Fred killed himself by hanging on 1 January 1995.
+While on remand at HM Prison Birmingham, Fred died by suicide by hanging on 1 January 1995.